Vandals damage green, fairway at Clear Creek Golf Course - The Vicksburg Post

 The damage caused by vandals on the Clear Creek Golf Course late Monday will be visible for at least five to six months Clear Creek pro Randy Tupper said Saturday.

 When crews arrived early Tuesday to get the county-owned golf course ready for players, they found damage to the green and fairway on hole No. 5 caused by a small car or truck.
-Tupper said the vehicle “cut donuts” in the turn on the green, fringe and nearly 50 years of the fairway.
+Tupper said the vehicle “cut donuts” in the turn on the green, fringe and nearly 50 yards of the fairway.

 “We are assuming whoever it was used the entrance behind the No. 7 green and then went up to No. 5 and then left the same way,” Tupper said.
 “Unfortunately, we did not see anything on video.”